adamslab-ub/GNN-ReCo-Benchmark/readme.md

 This repository contains the supplementary material for the IDETC 2025 paper titled:

-**Graph-learning aided Approach for Efficient Design Optimization over Mixed-Combinatorial Spaces**
+**Efficient Design Optimization over Mixed-Combinatorial Spaces Enabled by Graph-learning**

 ## Contents